quorrajs/Quorra-docs/getting-started/globals.md

 ## Models

 Your app's models are exposed as global variables using their globalId.
-For instance, the model defined in the file app/models/Foo.js will be globally accessible as `Foo`.
-If this is disabled, you can still access your models via App .models.*.
+For instance, the model defined in the file `app/models/Foo.js` will be globally accessible as `Foo`.
+If this is disabled, you can still access your models via `App.models.<model identity>`.